4GeeksAcademy/master-javascript-programming-exercises/exercises/159.4-FashionInventory-D/README.md

 Each designer has a lineup of shoes.
 Each shoe has a name and a price.

 The task now is to find the laced shoes, but we are going to render them in a somewhat complex format.
-Your function should return shoe names containing 'lace' in them, and indicate which word contains 'lace'.
+Your function should return shoe names containing "lace" in them, and indicate which word contains "lace".

 ## 📝 Instructions: